 Students wishing to receive transfer credit for courses taken from other institutions must present official transcripts for evaluation.
-Courses may be considered for transfer credit only if they come from appropriately accredited institutions or from other institutions with which Erskine Theological Seminary has a partnership (e.g., BibleMesh, Reasons to Believe).
+Courses may be considered for transfer credit only if they come from appropriately accredited institutions or from institutions with which Erskine Theological Seminary has a partnership (e.g., BibleMesh, Reasons to Believe).
 Additionally, such courses may be considered for transfer credit only if they are directly relevant to students' course of study.
 Transfer credits can only be accepted for up to two-thirds of the credits required for any degree program at Erskine Theological Seminary.
-In other words, at least one-third of the credit hours required for a degree must be cansidered for transfer credit into the MDiv, MATS, and MAPM programs.
-Only courses with grades of B or higher may be considered for transfer into the MACC, ThM, and DMin programs.
+In other words, at least one-third of the credit hours required for a degree must be earned at Erskine.
+Only courses with grades of C (2.0 on a 4.0 scale) or higher may be considered for transfer credit into the MDiv, MATS, and MAPM programs.
+Only courses with grades of B or higher may be considered for transfer into the ThM, and DMin programs.